 Another example of unnatural links is over-optimized anchor text.
 Anchor text is simply the words that are hyperlinked (ex. “click here” is the anchor text in this link: click here).
 If most of your website’s backlinks are using the same keyword-focused anchor text, then that’s a red flag that tells Google you’re likely creating unnatural links in an attempt to boost your rankings.

-To review your website’s links, go to Moz’s free Open Site Explorer tool and search for your domain name.
+To review your website’s links, go to Moz’s free Link Explorer tool and search for your domain name.
+(If you’re not a Moz user, you’ll need to create a free account, which will give you 10 queries per month.)
 This tool will show you the other websites linking to your website, along with the anchor text so you can see if unnatural links are likely haunting your SEO efforts.
 A sign of natural anchor text is that the majority of it is your brand name, and a sign of unnatural anchor text is having a high percentage of keyword-based anchor text.

 Scary Tactic #4: Using Farmed Content

-Content farming is the practice of creating and selling very cheap and poorly produced SEO optimized content.
-These are companies or individuals who pay freelance writers to quickly create blog posts, articles, videos and other media around a given set of keywords.
+Content farming is the practice of creating and selling very cheap and poorly produced, over-optimized content.
+These are companies or individuals who pay freelance writers to quickly create blog posts, articles, videos, and other media around a given set of keywords.
 Then, companies looking to improve their rankings via content marketing buy this content at rock-bottom prices.

 It’s never worth it.
 Cheap farmed content is often loaded with errors, written in a generic or unnatural style, frequently duplicated, and only serves to undermine the trust of both Google and your potential customers.
 Furthermore, as Google becomes more effective at recognizing natural language this style of content can lead to SEO penalties.